 However the type of certification described previously guarantees only the product essential characteristics, and its production control.
 It says nothing about how this will perform with any accessory used to apply it, or about how this material will perform together with other building components.
-It does not harmonize the product with building regulations or recommend what products are appropriate for a project - responsibility that remains with designers, specifiers or contractors.
+It does not harmonize the product with building regulations or recommend the suitability of products appropriate for a project, responsibility for which remains with designers, specifiers or contractors.